Xetibo/ReSet-Doc/sections/existing_systems.typ

 #subsubsection("Roblox")
+Roblox also offers the lua language as a scripting language, making it easy for potential game developers to create their own gamemode within roblox.

 #subsection("Function Overriding Plugin Systems")
 This section covers plugin systems utilizing function overriding, which is explained in @FunctionOverriding.

 #subsubsection("Gnome Shell")
+The Gnome shell is writtin in JavaScript, this provides the benefit of allowing developers to simply override an existing function with another without caring about memory management.